dpretet/zsh-quotify/README.md

 # Quotify

-Quotify is an Oh-My-Zsh plugin to display inspiring coding quotes from our pairs when starting up your favourite shell 🤓
+Quotify is an Oh-My-Zsh plugin to display inspiring coding quotes and haikus when starting up your favourite shell 🤓

 To install it: